 Loose skin is one of the effects of losing a significant amount of weight.
-A tummy tuck or belt lipectomy will remove this excess skin.
+An abdominoplasty (sometimes referred to as a tummy tuck) or belt lipectomy will remove this excess skin.

-The abdominal walls are also affected during pregnancy, but a tummy tuck can repair weakened and separated muscles.
+The abdominal walls are also affected during pregnancy, but an abdominoplasty can repair weakened and separated muscles.

-For those who also want to address sagging buttock tissue, a belt lipectomy is a better op-tion.
-A belt lipectomy address skin below the belly button and includes a tuck.
+For those who also want to address excess buttock tissue, a belt lipectomy is a better option.
+A belt lipectomy addresses skin below the belly button and includes a tuck.